NetLogo/View2.5D/README.md

 # NetLogo View2.5D Extension

+The `view2.5d` extension allows you to visualize 2d models on a 3d surface, using height to represent agent properties.

 ## Building

 Use the netlogo.jar.url environment variable to tell sbt which NetLogo.jar to compile against (defaults to NetLogo 6.0).
 For example: